Start by raising prices, then follow by reducing expenses, continuing your education, and managing your time. Then watch your income grow.

 Nail salons on every corner.
 Salon prices going nowhere.
 Competition getting fierce.
 Supply costs are a constant pressure.
 What’s a nail technician to do to earn a little more money these days?
 NAILS talked to some successful nail professionals and considered their advice in compiling these 10 ways to increase your income.
 They might not all work for you, but there’s sure to be something here to help you fatten your paycheck.

 The good news is that you don’t necessarily have to work longer hours; the trick is to make the hours you do work more productive.
 Sometimes this means making better use of what you’ve got.
-Other times, it’s putting together several small resources to create a giant reward, father way, it means more money for you.
+Other times, it’s putting together several small resources to create a giant reward.
+Farther away, it means more money for you.

 And how do you raise your prices?
 Bite the bullet, just do it, and you may find yourself pleasantly surprised.
 Jesse Briggs, co-owner of Yellow Strawberry Global Salons, says, “You have to take a stand.
 Be willing to accept a loss of business because over time you’ll get it back three times over.”